modir/laminas-book/docs/doctrine.md

 );
 ~~~

+!!! note
-> MySQL client allows easy entering of multi-line commands.
+    MySQL client allows easy entering of multi-line commands.
 Just press Enter when you want to move
-> the caret to the next line.
+    the caret to the next line.
 The command is considered to be fully entered when the semicolon (;)
-> character is encountered.
+    character is encountered.

 The expected output of this command is the following: